sagesteppe/UFO-elements-of-style/README.md

 ### Example topographic on hillshade
 ![Topo](results/maps/elevation_contour_drought)

-This is an exapmle of putting topographic information on top of a hillshade.
+This is an example of putting topographic information on top of a hillshade.
+Notice how the information from the above hillshade is contextualized by the long light blue spur in the center of the map.